Leading Individuals: International Public Law

 • Obtained a total victory for Costa Rica in an ICSID arbitration brought by a Spanish investor in the food industry.

-• Representing the Republic of Peru in a series of three massive arbitrations relating to the construction of a metro line in Lima, with claims totalling around $2bn.
+• Representing the Republic of Peru in a series of three arbitrations relating to the construction of line 2 of the Lima metro, with claims totaling around $2bn.

 Teynier Pic